| The Journal of Biblical Accuracy |

 Hebrews 10:35-39

 Affliction may take various forms.
 I have seen people falling away, abandoning the faith, because their parents or relatives and friends confronted them and rejected them because of their faith.
 Of course persecution may take more severe forms too, like being thrown into a prison or being tortured for your faith.
 It can also result in death, like it happened for Stephan and James the brother of John.
-For you and all those that are tried the Word says:
+For you and all those who are tried the Word says:

 Romans 16:19-20